jhucompilers/fall2022/assign/assign03.md

 # Compiler: semantic analysis

-*Note: if you are reading this, understand that this assignment description has not been announced publically yet.
-Important details could conceivably change before that happens.*

-*Note: this assignment description is preliminary, but includes enough information to start the assignment and make substantial progress.
+*Note: this assignment description is somewhat preliminary, but includes enough information to start the assignment and make substantial progress.
-This description will be updated, and I will announce in class and on Courselore when that happens.*
+This description and the public tests will be updated, and I will announce in class and on Courselore when that happens.*

 In this assignment you will implement semantic analysis and type checking for a compiler for a subset of the C programming language.